 Abstract.
-In eastern Africa droughts can cause crop failure and lead to food insecurity.
-With increasing temperatures, there is an a priori assumption that droughts are becoming more severe, however, the link between droughts and climate change is not sufficiently understood.
-In the current study we investigate trends in long-term agricultural drought and the influence of increasing temperatures and precipitation deficits.
+In Eastern Africa droughts can cause crop failure and lead to food insecurity.
+With increasing temperatures, there is an a priori assumption that droughts are becoming more severe.
+However, the link between droughts and climate change is not sufficiently understood.
+Here we investigate trends in long-term agricultural drought and the influence of increasing temperatures and precipitation deficits.

-- 5 Using a combination of models and observational datasets, we studied trends, spanning the period from 1900 (to represent the pre-industrial era) to 2018, for six regions in eastern Africa in four drought-related annually averaged variables - soil moisture, precipitation, temperature and, as a measure of evaporative demand, potential evapotranspiration (PET).
+- Using a combination of models and observational datasets, we studied trends, spanning the period from 1900 (to approximate pre-industrial conditions) to 2018, for six regions in Eastern Africa in four drought-related annually averaged variables - soil moisture, precipitation, temperature and, evaporative demand (E_0).
 In standardized soil moisture data, we found no discernible trends.
-Precipitation was found to have a stronger influence on soil moisture variability than temperature or PET, especially in the drier, or water-limited, study regions.
-The error margins on precipitation-trend - 10 estimates are however large and no clear trend is evident.
-We find significant positive trends in local temperatures.
-However, the influence of these on soil moisture annual trends appears limited.
-The trends in PET are predominantly positive, but we do not find strong relations between PET and soil moisture trends.
-Nevertheless, the PET-trend results can still be of interest for irrigation purposes because it is PET that determines the maximum evaporation rate.
+The strongest influence on soil moisture variability was from precipitation, especially in the drier, or waterlimited, study regions; temperature and E_0 did not demonstrate strong relations to soil moisture.
+However, the error margins on - 10 precipitation-trend estimates are large and no clear trend is evident, whereas significant positive trends were observed in local temperatures.
+The trends in E_0 are predominantly positive, but we do not find strong relations between E_0 and soil moisture trends.
+Nevertheless, the E_0 -trend results can still be of interest for irrigation purposes because it is E_0 that determines the maximum evaporation rate.

-We conclude that, until now, the impact of increasing local temperatures on agricultural drought in eastern Africa is limited and we recommend that any soil moisture analysis be supplemented by an analysis of precipitation deficit.
+We conclude that, until now, the impact of increasing local temperatures on agricultural drought in Eastern Africa is limited and we recommend that any soil moisture analysis be supplemented by an analysis of precipitation deficit.